kelektiv/node-cron/README.md

       will modify the actual time relative to your timezone.
 If the timezone is invalid, an error is thrown.
 You can check all timezones available at [Moment Timezone Website](http://momentjs.com/timezone/).
 Probably don't use
-      both.
-      `timeZone` and `utcOffset` together or weird things may happen.
+      both `timeZone` and `utcOffset` together or weird things may happen.
     - `context` - [OPTIONAL] - The context within which to execute the onTick method.
 This defaults to the cronjob itself allowing you to call `this.stop()`.
 However, if you change this you'll have access to the